 With these announcements, Apple has made its first iOS 16 beta available for download, but you’ll need to be part of the company’s Apple Developer Program to access it.
 For information on downloading the iOS 16 Beta, see this article.

-Ultimately, Apple’s WWDC 2022 announcements add up to some interesting new possibilities for developers, with a particularly strong emphasis on the lock screen, widgets, and messages and notifications.
-Watch this space for further reports on Apple announcements for iOS 16, such as when to expect the first developer release.
+Ultimately, Apple’s WWDC 2022 announcements add up to some interesting new possibilities for developers, with a particularly strong emphasis on the lock screen, widgets, messages, and notifications.
+Keep an eye on the Sofy blog further reports on Apple announcements for iOS 16.

 Sofy and iOS 16